 - Do you have any additional comments or concerns?

 Analyze and reflect

-The Comments Analysis Worksheet, taken from Interpreting End-of-Course Evaluation Results, is intended for instructors and teaching assistants to use to help make sense of student comments.
+The Comments Analysis Worksheet is intended for instructors and Teaching Assistants to help organize and make sense of student comments.

 To help derive the most benefit from the student feedback, we encourage you to discuss them with a trusted colleague, your academic unit head or someone from Teaching and Learning Services (TLS).